Dundalk F.C.: Sponsorship and income streams

-There are several other sponsorship arrangements, such as sponsorship of individual players, and sponsorship of individual home matches.
+There are other sponsorship arrangements, such as sponsorship of individual players, and sponsorship of individual home matches.
 The club's Lotto is managed in partnership with Clubforce.
 There is a merchandise shop at Oriel Park and an online store on the official website.
 In addition to sponsorship, Oriel Park is made available for junior and schools football, and is also available for rent to private groups and clubs in other sporting codes.
 The ground's public bar, 'The Lilywhite Lounge', is available for social events, as is the members' bar—the 'Enda McGuill Suite'.

-The club introduced a membership scheme for supporters in 2020.
-The scheme is run on a monthly subscription basis via Patreon.

 Player transfers

-Players in the League of Ireland are typically signed on single season contracts, meaning they become free agents at the end of each season.
-Contracts of two-year duration are less typical; while players and clubs rarely sign deals of a longer duration.
-As a result, the transfer-fee inflation seen throughout European club football has not been a feature of the game in Ireland, and Dundalk have not benefited financially from player transfers since the Bosman ruling came into effect.
-Indeed, the PFAI Players' Player of the Year for 2015 (Richie Towell), and 2016 (Daryl Horgan), both left for EFL Championship clubs at the end of their respective award-winning seasons on free transfers, due to contract expiry.

 Transfer fees both paid and received have generally remained undisclosed.
+The record transfer fee received is believed to be for Sean Keogh, when he was transferred to Brighton in August 2025, in what was reported as a 'record sale' (therefore in excess of the €175,000 received for Daniel Kearns in 2011).

-The record transfer fee received (when all clauses were eventually triggered and paid) was approximately £80,000 (equivalent to €200,000 in 2019) for Steve Staunton, who was signed by Liverpool in August 1986 for an initial fee of £20,000.
+The previous record transfer (corrected for inflation and after all clauses were triggered and paid) was approximately £80,000 (equivalent to €200,000 in 2019) for Steve Staunton, who was signed by Liverpool in August 1986 for an initial fee of £20,000.
 Dundalk subsequently received a further estimated £70,000 (equivalent to €150,000 in 2019) when Staunton was transferred by Liverpool to Aston Villa in 1991.

 Media

-Television and radio

-Ireland's State-owned public service broadcaster, RTÉ, has broadcast rights for League of Ireland and FAI Cup matches as part of a package from the FAI that includes international matches.
-However, there is little or no income derived from these rights for clubs.
-Indeed, the network refused to pay the fee asked to broadcast the home leg of Dundalk's Champions League victory against BATE Borisov in 2016, a few months after they had been named RTÉ's "Team of the Year" for 2015.
-RTÉ had also previously offered the FAI €4 million to avoid having to televise any League of Ireland matches on its channels at all.
+Live coverage

+LOITV is a subscription service that makes all League of Ireland matches available to view live worldwide, with clubs being responsible for producing their own live match coverage.

-Live commentary of matches is broadcast on Dundalk FM (a community radio station) and LMFM.
+Live radio commentary of matches is broadcast on Dundalk FM (a community station) and LMFM.
 The radio broadcasts do not have licensing restrictions and can be accessed online in Ireland and globally from the stations' websites.